 Are you in your late 30s or 40s and starting to notice that your jawline is not as defined as before?
-Sagging is likely milder and you probably don’t need a rhytidectomy or surgical face lift just yet, but you can definitely consider non-surgical options such as threadlift, HIFU, fillers and Botox to restore youthfulness.
+Sagging is likely milder and you probably don’t need a rhytidectomy or surgical face lift just yet, but you can definitely consider non-surgical options such as threadlift, HIFU, fillers and Botulinum toxin to restore youthfulness.
 Remember, many times a subtle change can make all the difference.
 Let’s dive into it…

 The jawline is the lower edge of the side of the face which separates the jaw and neck.
 A sharp, defined jawline is not only regarded as a marker of youth and beauty, but also health and fitness.
 At any age, a well-defined jawline can be achieved to help show off a more youthful and healthier you.